 5.7.1 Description

 Extensive railway deployment and the changing wildlife habitat area due to the changing global environment has led to increase of crash of wildlife to trains.
-Once a crush happens, its recovery costs, takes time, and impairs convenience [18, 19].
-Such a crush should be avoided, but it appears difficult to proactively predict wildlife's intrusion onto railway track.
+Once a crash happens, its recovery costs, takes time, and impairs convenience [18], [19].
+Such a crash should be avoided, but it appears difficult to proactively predict wildlife's intrusion onto railway track.
 It's different from e.g., weather forecast.
 Passively detecting wildlife's intrusion onto railway track appears an option to take.
 Monitoring with cameras serves the same purpose.
 However, this requires LOS (i.e., line of sight) and a dense deployment of cameras, which is not necessarily efficient.
 Another traditional mechanism using fibre optic sensing techniques is costly and requires manual intervention, making it very difficult to meet the increasing demand for railway monitoring.
 Thanks to the 5G NR based sensing, the base station as transmitter and receiver along the railway can constantly sense the railway situation such as railway intrusion.

 The assumption of this use case is the following: